Touch to Pair: Secure and Usable IoT Pairing without Information Loss: : Pairing with Information Loss

+Since $P$ may be vulnerable to brute-force guessing (BF-offline), it cannot serve directly as a shared key.
+Instead, we treat $P$ as a password input to a PAKE protocol~\cite{pake-proof} to derive a secure session key.}

-\para{PAKE.} We employ the Diffie-Hellman Encrypted Key Exchange (DH-EKE) method~\cite{pake}, which has led to the PAKE family of protocols outlined in IEEE P1363.2~\cite{1363.2}, but many other PAKE methods could also be viable alternatives.
-DH-EKE, a Diffie-Hellman-based key exchange protocol, leverages a password to thwart MITM attacks by transmitting both $A$ and $B$ in encrypted messages (\circled{6} and \circled{8}).
-It's worth noting that the base $g$ and modulus $p$ are publicly known, $\mathrm{h}()$ represents a cryptographic hash function, and $\mathrm{E}()$ denotes a symmetric encryption function.
-In the event that $P' \neq P$, $d_2$ will receive a value different from the challenge $C_1$ it originally selected (\circled{11}); conversely, if $P'$ equals $P$, $d_1$ and $d_2$ will establish a shared key $K$ following steps \circled{11} and \circled{12}, where $K=K'$.
+\zm{{ \textbf{PAKE.} We adopt the Diffie-Hellman Encrypted Key Exchange (DH-EKE) protocol~\cite{pake}, a member of the PAKE family standardized in IEEE P1363.2~\cite{1363.2}, though other PAKE variants could also be used.
+DH-EKE prevents MITM attacks by encrypting both $A$ and $B$ using a shared password when sending messages in \circled{6} and \circled{8}.
+The base $g$ and modulus $p$ are public parameters; $\mathrm{h}()$ is a cryptographic hash, and $\mathrm{E}()$ denotes symmetric encryption.
+If $P' \neq P$, $d_2$ receives a value different from its challenge $C_1$ (\circled{11}); otherwise, both $d_1$ and $d_2$ derive the same session key $K = K'$ via steps \circled{11} and \circled{12}.}}

-\para{Parameter Consideration.} The security of $\lambda$ is primarily governed by the size (\ie $2^k$) of the set of codewords~\cite{Juels_FCS_CCS99}.
-To ensure robust security, $k$ should exceed 80.
-With the application of RS, a word of length $m$ is uniquely mapped to a codeword of length $n$.
-The maximum number of bits that can be corrected between two codewords is determined by $Thr=\lfloor{\frac{n-m}{2}}\rfloor$.
-Therefore, the establishment of the symmetric key $P' = P$ is contingent on the condition $\mathrm{Ham}(e(E_{d_1}), e(E_{d_2})) \leq Thr$.
-The selection of an appropriate value for $Thr$ is explored in Section~\ref{subsec:performance}.
+\zm{ \textbf{Parameter Consideration.} The security of $\lambda$ primarily depends on the size of the codeword space ($2^k$)~\cite{Juels_FCS_CCS99}; for robust security, $k$ should exceed 80.
+Using RS encoding, a word of length $m$ is uniquely mapped to a codeword of length $n$, allowing correction of up to $Thr = \lfloor{\frac{n - m}{2}}\rfloor$ bits.
+The key $P'$ can be correctly recovered only if $\mathrm{Ham}(e(E_{d_1}), e(E_{d_2})) \leq Thr$.
+We discuss the choice of $Thr$ in Section~\ref{subsec:performance}.}

-\para{Resilience to Attacks.} The forward secrecy property of DH guarantees that even if $P$ is cracked offline (through methods such as recording a video of the user for subsequent analysis or exhaustively trying all possible evidence to uncover $P$), it cannot be leveraged to reconstruct the key.
-Consequently, offline brute-force attacks are ineffective.
-Online attacks are also futile.
-PAKE achieves zero-knowledge password proof~\cite{1363.2}, meaning that an active man-in-the-middle attacker can only make a single guess regardless of the computation power of the attacker (and gains no information unless correct).
+\textbf{Resilience to Attacks.} The forward secrecy property of DH ensures that even if $P$ is cracked offline (e.g., by analyzing recorded video of the user or exhaustively trying all possible evidence), it cannot be used to reconstruct the session key.
+As a result, offline brute-force attacks are ineffective.
+Online attacks are also futile: PAKE provides zero-knowledge password proofs~\cite{1363.2}, allowing an active MITM attacker only a single guess, regardless of their computational power, and revealing no information unless the guess is correct.